seek-oss/wingman/CONTRIBUTING.md

 We use [Changesets] to manage package releases.
 You'll see a 🦋 bot gliding around pull requests.

-You should write a changeset for your change if makes a visible change to the public Wingman interface, which includes:
+You should write a changeset if you are changing the public Wingman interface, which includes:

 - Package code under [be/src](/be/src) and [fe/lib](/fe/lib)